 1 Assistance in raising the awareness of national policy-makers as to the importance of effective spectrum management for a country's economic and social development

-With the restructuring of the telecommunication sector, the emergence of competition, high demand for frequencies from operators, disaster mitigation and relief operations and the need to combat climate change, effective spectrum management has become indispensable for States.
+With the restructuring of the telecommunication sector, the emergence of competition, high demand for radio frequencies from operators, disaster mitigation and relief operations and the need to combat climate change, effective spectrum management has become indispensable for States.
 ITU should play a key role in raising the awareness of policy-makers by organizing special seminars designed specifically for them.
 To this end:

 • In view of how important the regulators have become, ITU might include them in its regular distribution list for circulars providing information about the different education programmes and modules organized by the Union.